What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 • Increased concentration: MR combines natural and digital elements in unexpected ways that keep people focused until their experience is over.

-• Virtual demos for vendors: If you are a B2B company, you can provide holographic devices to your client for virtual walkthroughs of the product, which showcase features, modules, applications, and results in the customer’s living space.
+• Virtual demos for vendors: If you are a B2B company, you can provide holographic devices to your clients for virtual walkthroughs of the product, showcasing features, modules, applications, and results in the customer’s living space.

-• Reduced mishaps: Using MR technology as an adaptive training simulator for dangerous scenarios such as mining, archaeology, or mountain climbing reduces casualties and accidents.
+• Reduced mishaps: Utilizing MR technology as an adaptive training simulator for high-risk scenarios, such as mining, archaeology, or mountain climbing, reduces casualties and accidents.

-• Conducive learning: Mixed reality's cousin, augmented reality has successfully broken the outdated barriers to education and provides an experiential environment for students to learn, brainstorm, and interact.
+• Conducive learning: Mixed reality's cousin, augmented reality, has successfully broken down the outdated barriers to education, providing an experiential environment for students to learn, brainstorm, and interact.

 As mixed reality has been adopted only recently, companies are still investing money in deeper research to see how they can use it as a part of their business funnel.

-Mixed reality is driven by immersive technology and artificial intelligence, two standalone digital technologies that themselves haven’t been widely implemented.
+Mixed reality is driven by immersive technology and artificial intelligence, two standalone digital technologies that haven’t been widely implemented on their own.
 MR requires exceptional talent, and the process of creating 3D content is expensive, time-consuming, and hardware-intensive.
-Let’s look closely at some challenges we face in standardizing mixed reality.
+Let’s examine some of the challenges we face in standardizing mixed reality.

 • Cost: The upfront cost of creating partially real and partially virtual environments is a lot.
 Aside from the hardware costs, investing in proper software development kits and hiring efficient developers who can curate customized applications costs thousands of dollars, with no guaranteed ROI.